Sanagala-radhika/tutorial/README.md

-💬 Generative AI Chatbot (HTML • CSS • JavaScript)
+ Generative AI Chatbot (HTML • CSS • JavaScript)

 A simple yet powerful Generative AI Chatbot simulation built using only HTML, CSS, and JavaScript.
 This project recreates the feel of a real AI assistant without any backend or API — perfect for beginners exploring how chatbots work.

-🚀 Project Overview
+ Project Overview

 This chatbot project demonstrates how generative responses can be simulated on the client side.
 It responds to user messages with dynamic, context-aware text, mimicking a conversational AI like ChatGPT.

-🧩 Features
+ Features

-💡 Generative Simulation: Produces natural, varied replies to user input.
+ Generative Simulation: Produces natural, varied replies to user input.

-🎨 Modern UI: Clean dark theme with smooth, responsive chat bubbles.
+ Modern UI: Clean dark theme with smooth, responsive chat bubbles.

-⚡ Real-Time Interaction: Messages appear instantly with a short delay for realism.
+ Real-Time Interaction: Messages appear instantly with a short delay for realism.

-🧠 Offline Functionality: Runs entirely in the browser — no backend or API needed.

-🧰 Lightweight: Only three files — index.html, style.css, and script.js.
+ Lightweight: Only three files — index.html, style.css, and script.js.

-🗂️ Project Structure
+  Project Structure
 chatbot/
 │
 ├── index.html     # Chatbot layout
 ├── style.css      # Styling and theme
 └── script.js      # Logic for chat flow and AI responses

-🧠 How It Works
+ How It Works

 User types a message → JavaScript captures it.